lokesh8772/Geo_obsidian_vault/Polity/DPSP.md

 	3. 43A -> to takes steps to ensure participation of workers in the management of industries
 	4. 48A -> protect and improve envt and safegaurds for forest and wildlife
 2. 44th CAA 1978
-	1. 38 -> state shall endevour to eliminate the
+	1. 38 -> state shall endevour to minilalize the inequalities in income and eliminate the inequalities in status and opportunities
+3. 86th CAA 2002
+	1. art 45 - > educcation for children below 6 yrs
+4. 97th CAA 2011 -
+	1. voluntary formation, autonomous functioning, democratic control and professional management of co-operative societies.